GLAY-AK2/NTRIP-client-for-Arduino/README.md

 This Repository has none sorce now.
 Please wait.

-I'm developing http client connect to NTRIP caster for high precision reciver. arduino use wifi on freertos.
+I am developing an http client that connects to NTRIP casters for high precision receivers.
+/*arduino uses wifi with freertos.*/
 For Example, ESP8266, ESP32.